Heavysaur0/TMNFAutoLogs/README.md

 This is a simple and beginner-friendly Python tool to automatically organize your Trackmania hunting replays, log your times, and visualize your stats.

+I thank auxlua for the project idea.
+The code is meant to upgrade what he did before, to have a open source, and free to access code for everyone.

 ## Requirements

 * A Windows computer